 Another option to start the promotion of a YouTube channel is using the email signature.
 Most businesses correspond over email.
-A small business could add a YouTube icon link to each person’s email signature using a service like WiseStamp.
+You could add a YouTube thumbnail to your email signature using a service like WiseStamp.
 That way, people know it’s out there if they’re interested.

 Additionally, many professional profiles now include space for links.
 Often, YouTube falls in this category.
 It’s another great place for small businesses to passively grow their YouTube channel followings.
 Adding a YouTube link works on networking and review sites exceptionally well.

 Going from zero subscribers to a successful YouTube channel launch is a process.
 It is most comparable to a marathon and requires patience.
 Respecting the process means small businesses will not quit on the cusp of victory.
 Succeeding will lead to measurable gains while stopping the process only wastes the effort.